tarwn/lessthandot-hugo/blogs/content/posts/2010-10-25-execution-plan-tuning-sql-server.md

   <img src="/wp-content/uploads/blogs/DataMgmt/exec_plan_3.gif" alt="" title="" width="747" height="110" />
 </div></p>

-If we then search for the plan by the sql_handle, we’ll see it has been removed
+If we then search for the plan by the sql_handle, we'll see it has been removed

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/exec_plan_4.gif" alt="" title="" width="721" height="265" />